 The Market Investment Sentiment Index

-The Market Investment Sentiment Index (formerly the Massachusetts Investment Sentiment Index) is back after a brief period of interruption.
 The Market Investment Sentiment Index (MISI) is a market-based measure of investor sentiment for 30 of the largest and most widely held public companies in the United States.
 The MISI follows 30 firms in the Dow Jones Industry Average Index (DJIA).
 Daily returns for each of the securities in the DJIA and the average standard deviation of daily returns over the previous five days (the "historic volatility") are computed.
-The MISI is constructed monthly for every trading day in the month, using a correlation of the ranking of daily returns and the ranking of historic volatility.
+The MISI is constructed daily for every trading day in the month, using a correlation of the ranking of daily returns and the ranking of historic volatility.

 Movements in the MISI capture both positive and negative news concerning the economy.
 Also, changes in the MISI closely replicate changes in the S&P 500.
 The MISI and the S&P 500 return for the same trading day has, on average, a significant correlation coefficient of about seventy-five percent.